 The FCPA online filing system is operated by the use of a series of tabbed topic sections located at the top of the screen.
 This guide will give an overview of the contents within each section, as well as a brief description regarding the most frequently used functions in the individual tabbed sections.
-For special circumstances or specific guidance, please call the Elections Division at 334-242-7210 or 1-800-274-8683.
-To reach the FCPA filing system HELP DESK, call 1-888-864-8910.
+For special circumstances or specific guidance, please call the Elections Division at (334) 242-7210 or (800) 274-8683.
+To reach the FCPA filing system HELP DESK, call (888) 864-8910.

-1. Overview Tab

-- Account Status-gives an overview of account ending balance and pending transaction balances - Transaction History Overview-gives an overview of ending balances by transaction - Reports Due-lists upcoming reports with the function to view and file sequential reports - Document Images-contains function to save report images and add supplemental documents
+- 1. Overview Page - Account Status-gives an overview of account ending balance and pending transaction balances - Transaction History Overview-gives an overview of ending balances by transaction - Reports Due-lists upcoming reports with the function to view and file sequential reports - Document Images-contains function to save report images and add supplemental documents - 2.
+Transactions Tab - A. Contributions/InKind - Contribution History-listing of posted contributions with the function to add new contributions or update existing contributions - Contribution Maintenance-contains function to search by contributor and perform contributor informational changes

-2. Contributions/In-Kind Tab

-- Contribution History-listing of posted contributions with the function to add new contributions or update existing contributions - Contribution Maintenance-contains function to search by contributor and perform contributor informational changes

-3. Other Receipts Tab
+B. Other Receipts

-- Receipt History-listing of posted receipts with the function to add new receipts or update existing receipts (i.e., loans/ interest/other) - Receipt Maintenance-contains function to search receipts and perform receipt source informational changes
+- Receipt History-listing of posted receipts with the function to add new receipts or update existing receipts (i.e., loans/interest/ other) - Receipt Maintenance-contains function to search receipts and perform receipt source informational changes

-4. Expenditures Tab
+C. Expenditures

-Expenditure History-listing of posted expenditures, only used for money spent out of campaign account, with the function to

-- add new expenditures or update existing expenditures - Payee Maintenance-contains function to search by payee and perform payee informational changes
+- Expenditure History-listing of posted expenditures, only used for money spent out of the campaign account, with the function to add new expenditures or update existing expenditures - Payee Maintenance-contains function to search by payee and perform payee informational changes